akhikhl/wuff/README.md

 - Maven artifacts: 'org.akhikhl.wuff:wuff-plugin:+' at jcenter and maven central.
 - Source code: compile, explore, deploy.

-See more information in [prerequisites and usage](../../wiki/Prerequisites-and-usage) wiki section.
+See more information on [prerequisites and usage](../../wiki/Prerequisites-and-usage) wiki page.

 ### Copyright and License